dojo/docs/dojox/calendar.rst

   * **range** - the part of the event displayed by this item renderer.
 Sometimes several item renderers are needed to display one data item,
   * other layout properties.

-The owner property contains a reference to the view that is using this item renderer.
+The owner property contains a reference to the view that uses this item renderer.

 This class provides the state management of the displayed item renderer.
 The values are computed by the view and passed to the renderer.

 The state properties are: edited, focused, hovered, selected.
 If a state is set, a custom CSS class is added (same name with upper case first letter for example “Selected”).

 Additional CSS classed are used to describe the data item state with respect to the store:

   * "Storing": The data item is being added/updated to the store.
   * "Unstored": The data item is not in the store yet (interactive data item create use case)